Imperial Reservoir (Texas)

-Imperial Reservoir is a reservoir in Pecos County, Texas, south of the Pecos River and four miles south of Grandfalls.
+Imperial Reservoir is a reservoir in Pecos County, Texas, south of the Pecos River and 4 mi south of Grandfalls.
 It is bordered by Ranch to Market Road 2593 on the north and east; State Highway 18 is to the west.

-The reservoir covers approximately 1,530 surface acres and has a capacity of 8,500 acre-feet.
-It is fed by Imperial Ditch (taking water from the Pecos River approximately 16 miles to the northwest), and discharges into the Imperial Canal.
+The reservoir covers approximately 1530 acre and has a capacity of 8500 acre-ft.
+It is fed by Imperial Ditch (taking water from the Pecos River approximately 16 mi to the northwest), and discharges into the Imperial Canal.
 It was constructed around 1912 to provide irrigation water to the canal and to promote land sales.
 Since 1955 it has been operated for recreational use by the Imperial Volunteer Fire Department.